labatrockwell/openTSPS/README.markdown

 * To test your WebSocket, simply compile/run openTSPS, then navigate your browser to localhost:PORT, where PORT is the port that is specified in the GUI.
 By default it's localhost:7681.
 * To have extra fun, open that same URL in a bunch of browser windows.
 * To have the most fun, open up another computer to http://YOUR_IP_ADDRESS:PORT
-* The html/js/css that is served is in bin/data/web.
-It's very barebones...
-Hack away at it, please.
 * Making your own JS TSPS clients is easy (and they don't have to live in the bin/data/web directory); the TSPS WebSocket sender sends JSON, so you don't even have to use our JS files if you don't want to.